 When you have several different accounts, it might be useful to group them together for commercial, administrative or technical reasons.
 We have listed the advantages of creating a group account below:

 - Invoicing: When you group your accounts, you can either be billed on the Group account (one bill with details for each sub-account) or receive a separate bill for each sub-account.

 - Pricing: All your transactions can also be totaled resulting in a higher transaction volume and consequently a lower price per transaction to pay.
-Please contact our Sales team for further details.
+Please contact our Sales team

 2. Account usage